Burhanverse/Holybear-Launcher-Module/Readme.md

 HOLYBEAR LAUNCHER MAGISK MODULE

 Tested on miui12.5 and miui13.

-Note : The v2-beta-release is not tested yet
+Note : The v2-beta-release is not tested yet.

 ABOUT :-

 Holybear launcher is a miui launcher mod based on [kashi](https://t.me/kashis_cringey_stuffs) miui launcher mod.